5/8/2025

 Christine Cho

-So, I appreciate your comment that, you know, today, your mix of domestic content and non-domestic batteries is 10% cheaper versus 100% imported panels from China.
+So I appreciate your comment that, you know, today your mix of domestic content and non-domestic content batteries is 10% cheaper versus 100% imported panels from China.
 And that could be a fair statement today.
-But, you know, if we are to assume that capacity is going to build outside China, you know, let's call it next year, and that's going to be much cheaper than what Chinese imports with the current tariffs are.
-So, how should we think about that scenario and how it would impact your bookings?
-And, you know, how should we think about, you know, you diversifying your supply outside China, if only for risk mitigation purposes?
+But if we are to assume that capacity is going to build outside China, let's call it next year, and that's going to be much cheaper than what Chinese imports with the current tariffs are.
+So how should we think about that scenario and how it would impact our future bookings?
+And how should we think about you know, you diversifying your supply outside China, if only for risk mitigation purposes.
 And if you do decide to do that, how long would that take?

 speaker

 Yeah, I mean, yeah, we clearly have a view of where prices in China could move.
-And we, you know, we also can reduce our local costs in the US.
-So, you know, it is, I wouldn't, you know, we know where we are.
-We know how, what the cost structures of Chinese, and we have a view on pricing for them.
-So, I'm confident we will continue to be, let's say, you know, this is an area, which is, one is an area.
-Tariffs, you know, stay very high, but, you know, our domestic, our mixing of domestic content will still be competitive.
-The other point to take into consideration that is important is we also bring, you know, as I said, it's a mix of locally produced and internally.
-So, we also will take advantage of the locally produced battery, sorry, of the Chinese prices.
-So, you know, when we looked at scenarios, this strategy we have gives us a lot of optionality and works well in many of these scenarios, including a scenario where Chinese prices come down significantly.
-Okay.
-I don't have a lot of confidence.
-We're confident that we have this is the right.
+And we, you know, we also can reduce our local costs in the U.S. So, you know, it is, I wouldn't, you know, we know where we are.
+We know how, what the cost structures of Chinese and we have a view on pricing for them.
+So, I'm confident we will continue to be, let's say, you know, this scenario, which is one scenario.
+Tariffs, you know, stay very high, but, you know, our mixing of domestic content will still be competitive.
+The other point to take into consideration that is important, we also bring, you know, as I said, it's a mix of locally produced and internally.
+So we also will take advantage of the locally produced batteries, sorry, of the Chinese prices.
+So, you know, when we looked at scenarios, this strategy we have gives us a lot of optionality and works well in many of these scenarios, including in a scenario where Chinese prices come down significantly.
+I don't have a lot of space to come down, by the way, just to be clear.
+But, yeah, so, you know, we're confident that we have this is right.

 speaker